nexusformat/definitions/manual/source/applying-nexus.rst

 .. compound::

-    .. rubric:: Figure: Basic structure of a NeXus file with a monochromator added
+    .. rubric:: Basic structure of a NeXus file with a monochromator added

     .. _FigShellMono: